 Please note that accommodation may vary from the establishments listed according to availability.

-At the cloud forest you will enter a completely different environment and see an exciting change in the surrounding vegetation.
-Spectacular riding ascending up to 40,000 metres experiencing a lush native tundra landscape.
-Descend toward the coast and experience incredible sub-tropical vegetation along the way.
-Here, nestled deep in the mystical cloud forest, learn about medicinal plants and trees which are native to the area and be regaled by tales of the remote life of living in the Cloud Forest.
+At the cloud forest, riders enter a completely different environment and will notice a change in the surrounding vegetation.
+Spectacular riding ascending up to 4000m experiencing a lush native tundra landscape and descending toward the coast through incredible sub-tropical vegetation.
+Here, nestled deep in the mystical cloud forest, learn about medicinal plants and trees that are native to the area, and be regaled by tales of the remote life of living in the Cloud Forest.

-The second part of our ride will take us through the west Andean paramo, an Andean ecosystem that encompasses approximately 12,500 square kilometres.
+The second part of the ride will take riders through the west Andean paramo, an Andean ecosystem that encompasses approximately 12,500 square kilometres.
 Rolling hills of high altitude grasses, through little flowers that protect themselves from the cold with furry leaves, ravines that create micro climates that sprout a surprising variety of life; it is a wondrous place for both new and experienced visitors.
 The fireplace of the hacienda is the perfect place to reminisce about the day’s events.

-100% horseback trip (once you start the ride you are not transferred by car on any day of the trip).
+100% horseback trip (once the trip starts riders are not transferred by car on any day of the trip).

 Pace: Moderate, trots and canters.